gaui/fridagar-node/README.md

   - Add third `includeHalfDays` boolean parameter
 - Fix: Set summer and winter solstice date timestamp to 00:00
 - Add convenience methods `isHoliday` and `isSpecialDay`
+- perf: Speedup of all operations by a factor between 2 and 40 (especially for multiple quickly repeated lookups)
 - Better support for named `import`s from esm projects (`pkg.type === 'module'`)

 ### 3.2.0